esteeschwarz/HU-LX/mdbook/workflow/src/e1_exmaralda2.md

 - save your transcription, it will save it as .exb

 #### export:
-you can export the transcription to various formats to e.g. view it in a texteditor. try the CHAT export. use a .txt extension for the file instead of the .cha extension, this will open the exported file automatically in a texteditor.
+you can export the transcription to various formats to e.g. view it in a texteditor. try the CHAT export.

 ![][image-7]

 ![][image-8]

+use a .txt extension for the file instead of the .cha extension, this will open the exported file automatically in a texteditor like this:

+![][image-9]

 [1]:	https://exmaralda.org/de/partitur-editor-de/